FallowMender05/Fallout_New_Vegas/README.md

 DXT5: Supports RGBA (Red, Green, Blue, Alpha) and is suitable for normal maps.
 Uncompressed: For high-quality textures without lossy compression.

-Texture Editing Tools:
-Use software like Photoshop or GIMP to edit DDS files.
-Photoshop: Download the NVIDIA Texture Tools plugin.
-GIMP: Utilize the NVIDIA DDS plugin for GIMP.
-Pay attention to color channels and ensure they match your intended format.